garrandall/popular-music-data/tracks/i-think-i-can-beat-mike-tyson-d-j--jazzy-jeff-the-fresh-prince.md

 ah, you weren't at no fight
 I seen you around here last night

-..and the boy..the boy ran out the ring
+..and the boy...the boy ran out the ring

 you always lying